spidasoftware/format/README.md

 ### Adding additional formatters

+The goal of this project is to combine the formatting capabilities of various projects in the open source community into one simple command-line feature.
+We found that the eclipse java source code formatter worked well, so we decided to extract those classes and add it to this project.
+We also found that the groovy-eclipse groovy source code formatter worked well, so we also extracted those classes and added them to this project.

 We tried to make it as easy as possible for you to have more languages to be formatted.
 To do this, navigate to format-v[number]/conf directory, and you will see two files: extension.cfg and hashbang.cfg.
 The extension.cfg file is used to format files that have a